-Orange County Employment Attorney
+Orange County Employment Law Overview

 Employment law is the area of law that concerns the rights and obligations of employer-employee relationships.
 These laws govern when an employer can hire or fire an employee, how much the employer must pay the employee, and other protected actions and rights of the employee.
 If you believe you’re being discriminated against, harassed, or are experiencing sexual harassment in the workplace, it’s important to contact an Orange County employment attorney.
 Schedule a free consultation with the law office of Sessions & Kimball by using our online contact form or calling us at (949) 380-0900.

 Federal Laws That Govern Employment in the United States

 There are several employment laws in the United States that govern workplace discrimination.
 These laws also make it illegal for an employer to retaliate against an employee for filing a complaint based on violations of these laws.

 Fair Labor Standards Act

 The Fair Labor Standards Act (FLSA) deals with several issues, including overtime and minimum wage.
 The act sets the federal minimum wage and governs what employers must pay to employees when they work more than 40 hours per week and are entitled to overtime pay.
 It’s important to note that the FLSA is not a one-size-fits-all law.
 The act enforces different rules for employers based on the size and type of the business.

 The Family and Medical Leave Act (FMLA) requires certain employers to provide employees with up to twelve weeks of unpaid leave while protecting their job.
 The act also requires employers to keep employees’ benefits active during this time.
 Family leave is often used after a birth or adoption.
 Additionally, employees can use it to care for their own health, or the health of a spouse, child, or parent who has a serious health condition.